 Paid Claim: Some DUR conflict codes are posted for informational purposes only and allow claims to be paid.

-If it is in the recipient's best medical interest to fill the prescription, the denial may be overridden.
+If it is in the recipient's best medical interest to fill the prescription, the pharmacist may override the denial.
 Enter the appropriate intervention and outcome codes in the corresponding field and resubmit the claim using POS.
-To override a denial code, do the followign:
+To override a denial code, do the following:

 MN–ITS is a no-cost online DHS web-based HIPAA-compliant billing, inquiry and communication tool.
 Computer and internet access are required.
 For more information about using MN–ITS, refer to the following:

 The 2007 Minnesota Legislation passed new regulations requiring all health care providers and payers to submit transactions electronically by 2009.
 As of July 15, 2009, MHCP no longer accepts paper claims.

 Use HCPCS code G9012 for case management service for the specialized care management service required to ensure the safety of the recipients receiving clozapine.
 Clozapine management services consist of the following:

 Refer to the following when billing for clozapine case management: